Maksim-Kvashnin/aptortellini.github.io/_posts/2022-02-10-leaked-handle-hunting.md

 [![poc gif](/img/handles5.gif)](/img/handles5.gif)

 Some notes:
-- Dronesec used `NtQueryObject` to find the process name associated with the kernel object.
+- I later noticed Dronesec used [`NtQueryObject`](https://docs.microsoft.com/en-us/windows/win32/api/winternl/nf-winternl-ntqueryobject) to find the process name associated with the kernel object.
 I don't find it feasible for a large number of handles as calling this would slow down a lot the process of matching addresses with handles
+- Of course, if the medium integrity process we want to attach to in order to clone the privileged handle runs in the context of another user, we can't exploit it as we'd need SeDebugPrivilege
 - I voluntarily left out the thread and token implementation of the exploit to the reader as an exercise 😉

 We are planning on releasing this tool, UpperHandler, as soon as we see fit.
 Stay tuned, last out!